satish-rajnale/Graphql-Queries/README.md

 You can connect your frontend if using react through apollo-client which is the most used package for connecting graphql api and your react-app.
 > Note : Make sure every request to gql api is of type string.

+The graphql returns a response with a data object that has your requested data as a object named by defined query.